Izenda7Series/docs/ref/api_report_designer_details.rst

        \- Drag and drop a field to the container |br|
        \- In Report Part Properties tab, choose Embedded Report Settings, choose a report and report part |br|
        \- Switch to preview mode OR Save the report and switch to Report Viewer
-     - To be updated

-   * - `POST report/findBySourceIds`_
-     - Returns a list of report definitions based on the provided report source Ids

-       .. versionadded:: 2.4.4
-     - To be updated

-   * - `POST report/findReportPartsBySourceIds`_
-     - Returns a list of report parts based on the provided report part source Ids

-       .. versionadded:: 2.4.4
-     - To be updated

 GET report/category/{type}/(tenant\_id)
 ---------------------------------------